hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 218

 Ask the Children of Israel how many clear signs We have given them.
-But anyone who substitutes the favors of Allah after receiving it, then Allah is severe in punishment.
+But anyone who substitutes the favors of Allah [for disbelief] after receiving it, then Allah is severe in punishment.

 # 219